riverdaleGithub/processing_23_24/2/readme.md

 # 🌌 Solar System in Processing 🪐

 Hello budding astronomers and programmers!
 Let's embark on an interstellar journey to create a static solar system today.
-And don't worry, soon we'll make those planets revolve! 🚀 First, you should click on the gif below :)
+And don't worry, soon we'll make those planets revolve! 🚀 First, you should click on the gif below to decide which phase of our solar system you are going to simulate.
+Before moving on, you must have your idea/plan peer reviewed by three other students!

 ---